The complexity of separability for semilinear sets and Parikh automata: Main results

-Since for a given semilinear representation of a set $S\subseteq\N^d$, it is easy to construct an existential Presburger formula defining $S$, \cref{main-epa} also implies the following. \begin{corollary} Given two semilinear representations, recognizable separability is $\coNP$-complete. \end{corollary} In this case, the $\coNP$ lower bound comes from the $\NP$-hard membership problem for semilinear sets (even if all numbers are written in unary): For a semilinear subset $S\subseteq\N^d$ and a vector $\bu\in\N^d$, we have $\bu\notin S$ if and only if $\regsep{S}{\{\bu\}}$.
-Finally, \cref{main-epa} allows us to settle the complexity of recognizable separability of rational subsets of $\Sigma^*\times\N^m$. \begin{corollary} Given $m\in\N$ and two rational subsets of $\Sigma^*\times\N^m$, deciding recognizable separability is $\coNP$-complete. \end{corollary} Decidability was first shown by Choffrut and Grigorieff~\cite[Theorem 1]{ChoG06}.
-The $\coNP$ upper bound follows because Choffrut and Grigorieff~\cite[Theorem 10]{ChoG06} reduce recognizable separability from subsets of $\Sigma^*\times\N^m$ to recognizable separability of rational subsets of $\N^{2m}$ (and their reduction is clearly in polynomial time).
-Moreover, for a given rational subset of $\N^{2m}$, one can construct in polynomial time an equivalent existential Presburger formula~\cite[Theorem 1]{DBLP:conf/icalp/SeidlSMH04}.
+Since for a given semilinear representation of a set $S\subseteq\N^d$, it is easy to construct an existential Presburger formula defining $S$, \cref{main-epa} also implies the following. \begin{corollary} Given two semilinear representations, recognizable separability is $\coNP$-complete. \end{corollary} In this case, the $\coNP$ lower bound comes from the $\NP$-hard membership problem for semilinear sets (even if all numbers are written in unary) \cite[Lemma~10]{IbaR14}: For a semilinear subset $S\subseteq\N^d$ and a vector $\bu\in\N^d$, we have $\bu\notin S$ if and only if $\regsep{S}{\{\bu\}}$.
+Finally, \cref{main-epa} allows us to settle the complexity of recognizable separability of rational subsets of $\Sigma^*\times\N^d$. \begin{corollary} Given $d\in\N$ and two rational subsets of $\Sigma^*\times\N^d$, deciding recognizable separability is $\coNP$-complete. \end{corollary} Decidability was first shown by Choffrut and Grigorieff~\cite[Theorem 1]{ChoG06}.
+The $\coNP$ upper bound follows because Choffrut and Grigorieff~\cite[Theorem 10]{ChoG06} reduce recognizable separability of subsets of $\Sigma^*\times\N^d$ to recognizable separability of rational subsets of $\N^{2d}$ (and their reduction is clearly in polynomial time).
+Moreover, for a given rational subset of $\N^{2d}$, one can construct in polynomial time an equivalent existential Presburger formula~\cite[Theorem 1]{DBLP:conf/icalp/SeidlSMH04}.
 Thus, the upper bound follows from \cref{main-epa}.
 Since semilinear sets in $\N^d$ (given by a semilinear representation) can be viewed as rational subsets of $\N^d$ (and hence of $\Sigma^*\times\N^d$), the $\coNP$ lower bound is inherited from \cref{main-semilinear}.

 \subparagraph{Regular separability of Parikh automata} Our second main result is the following: \begin{theorem} Regular separability for Parikh automata is $\coNP$-complete. \end{theorem} The $\coNP$ lower bound comes via the $\coNP$-complete emptiness problem: For a given Parikh automaton accepting a language $K\subseteq\Sigma^*$, we have $\regsep{K}{\Sigma^*}$ if and only if $K=\emptyset$.
 Thus, the interesting part is the upper bound, which we prove in \cref{section-parikh-automata}.
+This is a significant improvement to the previously known elementary (or finitely iterated exponential time) complexity upper bound by Clemente, Czerwi\'{n}ski, Lasota, and Paperman~\cite{RegSepParikh}.